 Mortgage rates seem to be stabilizing.
 It's impossible to say whether that trend will continue.
 But even if rates begin to climb back up, this is still a great time to buy a home for veterans and service members considering using their hard-earned VA home loan benefits.
 When we step back and take a look at interest rate trends over a longer span of time, current and future military homebuyers get a better sense of where they fit in the grand scheme of home financing.

 Let's just say that it's still a great time on that time line, too.

 First, a little background on VA mortgage rates in general.
-They’re competitive with conventional rates, and often times they’re slightly better.
-That’s a big-time benefit for veterans, who will generally need about a 740 credit score to start talking about conventional loans.
-Right now most VA lenders are looking for at least a 620 to move forward.
+They're competitive with conventional rates, and often times they're slightly better.
+That's a big-time benefit for veterans, who will generally need about a 740 credit score to start talking about conventional loans.
+Right now some VA lenders are looking for at least a 660 to move forward.